Trade directory · Bethel metro · Alaska

 Peak Season

-September through November (pre-winter preparation) and December through February (emergency repairs)
+September through November (pre-winter heating system prep) and January through March (emergency repairs during extreme cold)

 Market estimate